 The software revolution has caused a profound economic and technological shift in society.
 To remain competitive, organisations must rapidly explore new product offerings as well as exploiting established products.
 New ideas must be continuously validated and refined with customers, if product/market fit and repeatable sales are to be found.

-That is extremely difficult when an organisation uses the 20th century, pre-Internet technology strategy IT As A Cost Centre.
+That is extremely difficult when an organisation has the 20th century, pre-Internet IT As A Cost Centre organisational model.
 There will be a functionally segregated IT department, that is accounted for as a cost centre that can only incur costs.
 There will be an annual plan of projects, each with its scope, resources, and deadlines fixed in advance.
 IT delivery teams will be stuck in long-term Discontinuous Delivery, and IT executives will only be incentivised to meet deadlines and reduce costs.

 If product experimentation is not possible and product/market fit for established products declines, overall profitability will suffer.
 What should be the first move of an organisation in such perilous conditions?
 Should it invest first in Lean Product Development to Build The Right Thing, and uncover new product offerings as quickly as possible?
 Or should it invest in Continuous Delivery to Build The Thing Right first, and create a powerful growth engine for locating future product/market fit?